nailsea-bikers/nailsea-bikers.github.io/_posts/2019-11-05-directions.markdown

 Follow the brown signs to "Tithe Barn" and it will take you directly to the show.
 There will also be bike show signs at key junctions.

+On arrival to the show you will be directed by a team member to a suitable parking area.

-As this year’s show is being held in a more residential area we ask all our visitors to be respectful of our neighbours when arriving and leaving the venue.
+As the show is being held in a residential area we ask all our visitors to be respectful of our neighbours when arriving and leaving the venue.